ci-bus/michi-promicro-rp2040/README.md

 make crkbd:default CONVERT_TO=michi
 ```

+## NOTE

+The code not yet deployed in the official QMK firmware repository, for now you can use this forked and configured code: [QMK firmware Michi](https://github.com/ci-bus/qmk_firmware/tree/promicro-michi-rp2040)

 ## Flashing

 1. Join **Boot** with **GND** pins or press reset button if you keyboard have this